gioconno/angular/README.md

-## Angular 9 tutorial
+# Angular 9 tutorial

 Source of this tutorial: https://www.udemy.com/course/the-complete-guide-to-angular-2/

-*Note* this tutorial is updated at every Angular release, so even if you see Angualr v2 in the title, at the moment of writing this document the course was updated to Angular v9.
+*Note:* this tutorial is updated at every Angular release, so even if you see Angular v2 in the title, at the moment of writing this document the course was updated to Angular v9.

-# Troubleshooting
+## Troubleshooting

-Updating NodeJS:
+### Updating NodeJS:

 Go to nodejs.org and download the latest version - uninstall (all) installed versions on your machine first.

-Updating npm:
+### Updating npm:

 Run [sudo] npm install -g npm  (sudo  is only required on Mac/ Linux)

-Updating the CLI
+### Updating the CLI

 [sudo] npm uninstall -g angular-cli @angular/cli